ukf/ukf-meta/mdx/uk/README.md

 In this arrangement, features are first introduced to the `test` variant of the aggregate for a period before being included in the `metadata` variant consumed by federation members.

+The following additional aggregates are normally kept in sync (where appropriate) with the production `metadata`
+aggregate:

+* `ukfederation-cdsall-unsigned.xml`
+* `ukfederation-wayf-unsigned.xml`

 Once a feature has been "in production" (present in the `metadata` variant) for a period, normally one month but subject to extension at Federation discretion, it will be introduced to the `back` variant.
 This provides a temporary "fallback" mechanism for entity owners whose entities have difficulty with a newly introduced